 If you don’t have the cash to repair your house, you may want to consider a short term loan to fund the repairs.
 Of course this short term borrowing can be paid-off when you sell your house.

-3. Sell it as is and don’t do the repairs
+3. Sell your house as is and don’t do the repairs, but fixer-uppers are not for everyone

-If you have to sell your house that requires major repairs and you choose to not do those repairs, you will need to prepare yourself for offers significantly below the value of what your house would be worth otherwise.
+If you decide to sell your house without doing the major repairs, you will need to prepare yourself for offers significantly below the value of what your house could be worth otherwise.
+But be aware that fixer-upper houses don’t appeal to everyone.

 By trying to sell a house in disrepair, you are cutting down on the market of buyers.
 There are some buyers who are happy to buy run-down houses.
-Where as there are also those who want to move into a newly refurbished house.
+But the majority of home buyers prefer to move into a newly refurbished house.
 Not everyone is prepared to fix houses up.

 This means your likely market of buyers are either going to be home-buyers looking for a project.
 Or alternatively, investors.
 Both of these potential buyers will not want to pay top-dollar for your house.
 So be prepare for some low-ball offers.